-Renewal of the Company's Shareholders' Mandate for interested person transactions will be tabled at the forthcoming AGM to authorise the carrying on of mandated transactions with interested persons until the next AGM of the Company.
+Renewal of the Company's Shareholders' Mandate for interested person transactions will be tabled at the forthcoming AGM to authorise the carrying on of mandated transactions with interested persons until the next annual general meeting of the Company.

 The following disclosures are made pursuant to Rule 907 of the SGX-ST Listing Manual.